Sanjayrenukuntla/zomato-data-analysis/README.md

 ### Correlation Heatmap
 ![Heatmap](images/correlation_heatmap.png)

-## ❓ Business Questions Answered
-- What is the distribution of restaurant ratings?
-- Does online ordering affect ratings?
-- Does table booking influence ratings?
-- What is the cost distribution of restaurants?
-- Which restaurant types are most common?

 ## 📈 Key Insights
 - Most restaurants have ratings between 3.5 and 4.0.
 - Restaurants offering online orders tend to have slightly higher ratings.
-- Higher cost restaurants generally receive more votes.
+- Higher cost restaurants receive more votes.
-- Majority of restaurants fall in the mid-price range.
+- Most restaurants fall in the mid-price range.

 ## 📌 Conclusion
-This analysis helps understand customer preferences and restaurant trends, which can support better decision-making for restaurant businesses.
+The analysis shows that customer convenience (online ordering) and pricing play an important role in restaurant ratings and engagement.

+## ▶️ How to Run
+1. Download dataset
+2. Open notebook in Google Colab
+3. Upload zomato.csv
+4. Run all cells